Back in 2008, 2015 and then 2021

 In 2015, we recommended developing the tools to integrate Adobe Captivate and the xAPI (formerly the Tin-Can API) to generate SCORM-compliant courses that could be added to our existing platform1, alongside more sophisticated reporting and security provision.
 This provided DDL with more scope for creativity, question-based sections with branching and learner-interactivity.
 However, SCORM is only a presentational mechanism and it's complex.
 So we needed to integrate this with multiple technologies and develop major extensions to the portal for user administration control and course reporting systems.

-In 2021, we undertook a migration of the entire system to a new hosting platform and modernised DDL's site design.
+In summer 2021, we completed a project to migrate the entire system to a new hosting platform and modernised DDL's site design.

 1 Later in 2020 this would supersede all the original Flash-based courses when Flash was retired by Adobe.